-The Troilus Gold property was acquired in two separate transactions.
+The Troilus Gold property was acquired in various transactions.
 The first consisted of the acquisition from First Quantum of 81 mineral claims and one surveyed mining lease that collectively covered approximately 4,700 hectares and included the former Troilus Mine.
-The second transaction consisted of the acquisition from Emgold Mining Corporation ("Emgold") of 209 mineral claims that covers approximately 11,300 hectares (see November 28, 2018 press release entitled "Troilus Gold Corp. to Triple Land Position With Acquisition of Troilus North Project From Emgold Mining Corporation" as well as a December 5, 2018 press release entitled "Troilus Gold Corp.
-Completes Acquisition of Troilus North Project from Emgold Mining Corporation").
-Subsequent to the end of the quarter, the Company acquired 3 mining claims from O3 Mining Inc. ("O3") that fall within the boundaries of the northern block of the Troilus Gold property.
-See the Subsequent Events section of this MD&A.
+The second transaction consisted of the acquisition from Emgold Mining Corporation ("Emgold") of 209 mineral claims that covers approximately 11,300 hectares (see November 28, 2018 press release entitled "Troilus Gold Corp. to Triple Land Position With Acquisition of Troilus North Project From Emgold Mining Corporation" as well as a December 5, 2018 press release entitled "Troilus North Project from Emgold Mining Corporation").
+The next transaction consisted of the acquisition of 3 mining claims from O3 Mining Inc. ("O3") that fall within the boundaries of the northern block of the Troilus Gold property and cover approximately 150 hectares.
+During Q3-2020, the Company acquired 627 claims from O3 representing approximately 33,000 hectares.
+In addition, the Company staked 646 claims covering an area of approximately 35,000 hectares.

-The Company also has a local office in the city of Chibougamau, Quebec and an information center in the Cree Nation town of Mistissini.
+The Company also has a local office in the city of Chibougamau, Quebec and an information centre in the Cree Nation town of Mistissini.